ivomirb/Controlinator-3000/README.md

 Issues and future developments: [/docs/future.md](/docs/future.md)

+## Versions

+### 1.1 - July 2023
+* Initial public version

+### 1.2 - August 2025
+* New option to use the probe to measure Z height without changing the work coordinate system
+* A watchdog system to detect lockups and automatically restart and reconnect
+* Few bug fixes

 ## Few videos of the pendant in action
 Higher-quality versions of these videos can be viewed near the bottom of the OSHWLab page: https://oshwlab.com/ivo1/controlinator3000